Clan Jetties Of Penang

 Kam Thean Keong Temple is small and simple compared to other temples around Penang.
 But it has an unobstructed view of the sea.

-Tan Clan Jetty along with Chew, Yeoh and Lim, are the oldest clan jetties in Penang.
+Tan Jetty along with Chew, Yeoh and Lim, are the oldest clan jetties.
 This clan jetty is notably smaller than Chew jetty.

 If you’re visiting, you might not be able to walk for the full stretch of the pier (gate is locked), but it’s still a beautiful sight in the morning (sunrise), sunset, or at night when the lights are on.

-This jetty has become quite popular owing as many seek it out to take photos for their Instagram.
+This jetty has become quite popular owing as many seek it out to take photos for their social media.
+We think the jetty looks best at high tide.

 While you’re here, try the fried bananas sold near the entrance!